agranlund/castaway/readme.txt

 Castaway/Atari
 --------------
     "Makes old crap run even older crap"
-    Useful on Atari CT60, Vampire, or other fast Atari compatibles. v230124
+    Useful on Atari CT60, Vampire, Raven, or other fast Atari compatibles. v241110

     Castaway is distributed under the GPL, version 2 or at your option any later version.
 See license.txt for details.